5 Rules for When to Buy Airline Tickets

 Let’s start off with the best and most basic advice for any airfare shopper: Always compare airfare prices.
 No single airline always has the best deal.
 If you don’t compare, you could pay too much.
 More good tips:

 According to FareCompare’s database of current and historical airfares (one of the world’s largest), airfare pricing trends show the best day to shop for U.S. domestic tickets is Tuesday and the best time on Tuesday is about 3 p.m. eastern time.
 Here’s why:

 Airlines typically kick off airfare sales late Monday or early Tuesday.
+And then:

 - Other airlines lower prices to stay competitive

 - Price matching is usually complete by early Tuesday afternoon